suzytamang/clever-rockies/README.md

 Manual
 Tanya

-Continued Developent Team
+Continued Developiment Team
 Suzanne Tamang
-Asqar
+Asqar Shotqara
-Ester Meerwijk
+Esther Meerwijk

 Create an output folder.
 Run the shell scripts in each of the step folders under ./src.
 The scripts are provided as examples.